simsimsami/library-website/task list/task.md

 - delete route for books
 - - delete records of books -> books contributor
 - - delete records of books -> books_subject

+A search function?

+- No idea what the first step will be.